carlosjhr64/crstruct/README.md

       pp s.to_h
     end

-    # The :free? method determines if a Symbol is avaible for setting.
+    # The :free? method determines if a Symbol is available for setting.
     s.free?(:to_s) #=> false
     s.free?(:d) #=> true